Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Easy access with audio-only services

-It turns out the technology we needed all along was right in front of us!
+It turns out the technology we needed all along was right in front of us.
 Telephones are easy to use and most people have access to one.
+Data from the National Health Statistics shows that more than 98.7% of Americans have access to a phone.
+13

-People who were unable to utilize video conferencing services, regardless of the reason, were able to have equitable access to care with audio-only services.
+People who were unable to utilize video conferencing services, regardless of the reason, were able to access care with audio-only services if they needed to.
 The proof is in the pudding, as they say, with 3 million Medicare beneficiaries turning to their phones for telehealth visits in the first three months of the pandemic.
+This was a time when they did not have an option to go to the doctor’s office.
+It is possible they would have otherwise gone without needed care during this time.3

 Physician shortages are another factor to consider.
-Rural counties account for the majority of designated health professional shortage areas in the country.
-People may have to travel long distances to see a provider, if they can access one at all.
-As noted previously, these areas are already at increased risk for broadband issues.
-Limiting telehealth to audio-video conferencing unfairly deprives care of people who are already at a disadvantage.
+Rural counties account for the majority of designated health professional shortage areas in the country.14 People may have to travel long distances to see a provider, if they can access one at all.
+As noted previously, individuals in these areas may have more limited access to teleconferencing because broadband access is less available.
+Limiting telehealth to audio-video conferencing, instead of just audio-only, can unfairly deprive care to people who are already at a disadvantage.

 Previously, beneficiaries on Original Medicare had to be at a community mental health center, critical access hospital, doctor’s office, federally qualified health center, hospital, hospital- or critical access hospital-based dialysis facility, rural health clinic, or skilled nursing facility for their visit to be covered.
 They could not be at home.
 The one exception was people who required routine check-ups for home dialysis.
 The catch was that they had to have already received three months of in-person visits before telehealth visits would be covered.

-Medicare Advantage plans were allowed to expand their telehealth access in 2020, before the pandemic even began.
-They are not necessarily restricted to fixed locations like Original Medicare.
-In fact, telehealth benefits can now be included as part of their basic benefits package.
+Medicare Advantage plans were allowed to expand their telehealth access in 2020, before the pandemic even began.17 The plans do not necessarily restrict access to telehealth to fixed locations like Original Medicare.
+In fact, telehealth benefits can now be included as part of a Medicare Advantage plan’s basic benefits package.

 The bottom line

 Telehealth allows you to bypass travel to the office (saving time and gas) and receive care from the comfort of your own home, keeping you safe while also being cost-effective.
-As long as it is covered by Original Medicare or your Medicare Advantage plan, you will pay no more than you do for an in-person visit.
-In some circumstances, you could even pay less.
+If telehealth is covered by Original Medicare, you will be responsible to pay the usual 20% Part B coinsurance for your visit.
+If you have a Medicare Advantage plan, costs will depend on your plan.

-While it is unclear what legislation will pass in the future, one thing holds true.
-Telehealth services have changed healthcare.
-If you are someone who needs help, do not hesitate to reach out to your healthcare provide for a telehealth visit, if they offer them.
+While it is unclear what legislation will be passed in the future, one thing holds true: Telehealth services have changed how many people use healthcare.
+If you are someone who needs help, do not hesitate to reach out to your healthcare provider for a telehealth visit, if they offer them.
 If you are someone who could benefit from regular tele-healthcare, you may want to look closely at Medicare Advantage plans in your area.

 Tanya Feke M.D. is a licensed, board-certified family physician.
 As a practicing primary care physician and an urgent care physician for nearly ten years, she saw first-hand how Medicare impacted her patients.
 In recent years, her career path has shifted to consultant work with a focus on utilization review and medical necessity compliance.